Top-rated movers to make your Eugene to St. Paul move easy

 - St. Paul is considered to be less safe than Eugene with a score of 49.14 vs Eugene’s 54.24.

-- Air quality in St. Paul is good, and in Eugene it's good.
+- Air quality in St. Paul is Good, and in Eugene it’s Good.

 - HOA rules: Check ahead with any neighborhood or community rules on moving to ensure a smooth move.

-- Elevator reservation: If your building has an elevator you'll want to check on how to reserve it for move day.
+- Elevator reservation: If your building has an elevator, make sure to find out how to reserve it ahead of your move.

 - State licensing: To operate legally within the state, Minnesota household goods movers must have a current permit from the Minnesota Department of Transportation (MnDOT).
 Before being granted operating authority, each moving company must file a public tariff, provide proof of insurance and submit a Certificate of Compliance to MnDOT.
-Make sure the moving company you use has a license before hiring.
+Before booking, ensure the moving company is officially licensed to handle your move.

 - Moving Permits: Minnesota does not require any moving permits, but it is helpful to check local parking restrictions before moving into the state.
 We recommend submitting your change of address form with USPS at least a week prior to your move.

-- Moving company insurance: Every state requires moving companies to carry different levels of insurance.
+- Moving company insurance: The amount and type of insurance movers must have depends on state regulations.
 In Minnesota, opt for the budget-friendly Released Value Protection provided by movers at no extra charge.
 While economical, it offers minimal coverage at 60 cents per pound per article.
 For full value coverage of your items, consult with your chosen moving company for alternatives or consider a third-party insurance provider.

-- Moving checklist: Our moving checklist will help you have the peace of mind that you\'ve got everything covered.
+- Moving checklist: Our moving checklist gives you the peace of mind that comes with being fully prepared.

 Where to live in St. Paul